BrittanyBowman/dev-chat/README.md

 To begin, fork and clone this repository.
 Once it has finished downloading `cd` into the project root and run `npm i` to fetch the project dependencies.
 After they are fetched run `npm start` and a browser window will open at `http://localhost:3000` displaying a (non-functioning) chat app.
 In another terminal window run `npm test` to run the test suite.

+### The plan

+Today we'll be building a Twitter-esque chat application where you will be able to chat with other DevMountain students.
+This app will have real, persistent data via communication with a remote server.
+We'll be building the front end client using React, Redux, and Redux Promise Middleware.

+### Step 1

+**Summary**

 ## Contributions

 ### Contributions